 - You can stir in a tablespoon of peanut butter.

 What baking dish do you need:

-I used two 6 oz/170ml ceramic ramekins (they have a diameter of 7.5 cm / 3 inch, measured at the bottom).
-I think this is the perfect size baking dish.
-If you would bake the cake in bigger ramekins (you would need to bake them longer) the serving would be too big in my opinion.
-Instead of ramekins, you can bake the cakes in a muffin mold (you would also need to bake the cakes for a shorter period of time, as the muffin mold will fit a smaller amount of batter than a 6 oz ramekin).
+I used two 6 oz (170ml) ceramic ramekins (they have a diameter of 3-inch (7.5 cm), measured at the bottom).
+I think this is the perfect-sized baking dish.
+If you would bake the cake in bigger ramekins (you would need to bake them longer) the serving would be too big in my opinion (these cakes are quite rich).

 How to make chocolate lava cake step by step in the oven (traditional method):